-This comprehensive guide will explain everything you need to know about the causes, troubleshooting, ways to reduce latency, and improve application and network performance.
+This guide will explain everything you need to know about the causes, troubleshooting, ways to reduce latency, and improve application and network performance.

 What is network latency?

-Network latency, or lag, is the term used to describe delays in communication over a network.
-In networking, it is best thought of as the amount of time taken for a packet of data to travel through multiple devices, then be received at its destination and decoded.
+As mentioned, the term is used to describe delays in communication over a network.
+It is best thought of as the amount of time taken for a packet of data to travel through multiple devices, then be received at its destination and decoded.
 Latency itself, however, is a measurement of time taken for data to travel, not of how much data is downloaded over time.

-Long delays that occur in high-latency networks create bottlenecks in communication.
+Bottlenecks in communication occur with long delays when latency is high.
 In the worst cases, it’s like traffic on a four-lane highway trying to merge into a single lane.
 High latency decreases communication bandwidth, and can be temporary or permanent, depending on the source of the delays.

 The way to measure latency is by the speed in milliseconds that it takes for data to transfer.
 Or during speed tests, it’s referred to as a ping rate.
 The lower the ping rate the better the performance.
 A ping rate of less than 100ms is considered acceptable but for optimal performance, latency in the range of 30-40ms is desirable.
-Obviously, zero to low latency in communication is what we all want.
-However, standard latency for a network is explained slightly differently in various contexts, and latency issues also vary from one network to another.

 Causes of network latency?

 One of the main causes of network latency is distance, or how far away the device making requests is located from the servers responding to those requests.

-For example, network latency between cities: if a website is hosted in a data center in Trenton, New Jersey, it will respond faster to requests from users in Farmingdale, NY (100 miles away), or most likely within 10-15 milliseconds.
+For example, if a website is hosted in a data center in Trenton, New Jersey, it will respond faster to a data packet sent from users in Farmingdale, NY (100 miles away), or most likely within 10-15 milliseconds.
 On the other hand, users in Denver, Colorado (about 1,800 miles away) will face longer delays of up to 50 milliseconds.